MT3: Meta Test-Time Training for Self-Supervised Test-Time Adaption: Method

 For each task $\Task_i$, two augmentations $\va_i^k, \tilde{\va}_i^k$ are generated from $\vx_i^k$ using the sample augmentation $\mathcal{A}$ in order to calculate a variation of the BYOL loss as explained in detail in Section \ref{sec:impl}.
 To further enlarge the differences between the training tasks $\Task_i$, a random batch augmentation $\mathcal{B}$ is applied to $\vx_i, \va_i$ and $\tilde{\va}_i$.
 Note that the parameters of $\mathcal{B}$ are fixed for all $K$ images within one task and differ across tasks.
 Therefore, $\mathcal{B}$ artificially generates a distribution shift between tasks and and facilitates meta-learning.

 To calculate our modified BYOL-like loss for each pair $\va_i^k$ and $\tilde{\va}_i^k$, the predictions $\vr_{\vphi_i}^k$ and $\tilde{\vr}_{\vphi_i}^k$ are calculated by the task-specific model parameterized by $\vphi_i$ and the projections $\vz_{\vtheta}^k$ and $\tilde{\vz}_{\vtheta}^k$ using the meta-model $\vtheta$.
 This differs from the original idea of BYOL where the target model is parameterized by an exponential moving average (EMA) of the online model parameters.
 In our approach, the meta-model model can be regarded as a smooth version of our task-specific models and therefore a separate target model is obsolete.
+Our modified BYOL loss for optimizing the task-specific model is defined as